In our new Remote Wanderlust series, we’re exploring ways to travel the world from your home.

 Japan: Forest bathing

 Forest bathing is a fairly modern concept, officially dating back to 1980s Japan.
-When studies revealed the physical and mental health benefits of nature, and that city-dwellers weren’t getting enough of it, the Japanese government brought it into the national health program.
+When studies revealed the immense physical and mental health benefits of spending time in nature, and that city-dwellers weren’t getting enough of a fix, the Japanese government incorporated it into the national health program.

 How to do it

-- Consciously appreciate the natural surrounds, noticing three things you like.
-This can be anything from birds chirping to the wind in the leaves
+- Consciously appreciate the natural surrounds and bring your attention to three things you particularly like.
+This can be anything from birds chirping, to the wind in the leaves, to the coursing stream

 - Physically connect with the different textures in the forest, gently touching the tree bark, moss or leaves, or take a seat beneath the canopy